 BRCA1 and BRCA2 breast cancer

-Find inforamtion at Providence Breast Centers and Providence Cancer Risk Assessment and Prevention Program.
+Find more information at Providence Breast Centers and Cancer Genetic Counseling Services.

 A woman's risk of breast and ovarian cancer is higher if she has BRCA1 or BRCA2 gene changes.
 Breast cancer is extremely rare in men, but BRCA2 gene changes have been linked to male breast cancer and possibly prostate cancer.
 The risk of some other cancers, including pancreatic and colon cancer, may also be higher.
 The gene changes can be inherited from either your mother's or father's side of the family.